 - ½ teaspoon dried thyme (or 1.5 tablespoon of freshly minced thyme leaves, plus more for garnish, if desired)

 - If you have a food processor, you can process your carrot, celery, onion and garlic in that.
 Otherwise, finely chop.

 - Add minced carrot, celery, onion and garlic.
-Season with ¼ tsp of salt.
+Season with ¼ teaspoon of salt.
 Cook, stirring often, for 8 to 10 minutes or until softened.
 Transfer the veggies to a plate and set aside.

 - Cook for about 12 to 15 minutes or until mushrooms have cooked down and released much of their water.
 Note: let them cook, undisturbed, for 5 minutes before stirring them.
-Season with ¼ teaspoon each of salt and pepper.
+Season with ¼ teaspoon each of salt and black pepper.
 Transfer ½ cup of the cooked mushrooms to a small bowl and set aside.

-- Pour in broth, cream, cooked carrot mixture and remaining ¾ teaspoon of salt, ½ teaspoon of pepper and thyme.
+- Pour in broth, cream, cooked carrot mixture and remaining ¾ teaspoon of salt, remaining ½ teaspoon of black pepper and thyme.
 Stir and bring to a light simmer for about 8 to 10 minutes.
 Don't boil.

 - Stir in reserved ½ cup of mushrooms (leave some aside, if you like, for garnish).

 - Upon serving, garnish (if desired) with reserved mushrooms, thyme, a drizzle of olive and freshly cracked pepper.
 Enjoy!